torchbox/wagtail-headless-preview/README.md

 api_router.register_endpoint('page_preview', PagePreviewAPIEndpoint)
 ```

-* Register the the API URLs so Django can route requests into the API:
+* Register the API URLs so Django can route requests into the API:

 ```python
 # urls.py